 The copper-infused aspect has brought with it some debate.
+Called the Znergy technology, copper is infused throughout the world and cotton fabric in the Tommie Copper gear.
+The claim is that Znergy technology creates an antimicrobrial, SPF, breathable fabric.
 While the company has suggested that it assists in pain relief for things like arthritis and other ailments, the FTC has directed Tommie Copper to not make such bold claims.
 Most of the anecdotal information suggests that at a minimum, the copper-infusion helps with reducing odors that develop in the gear over time, and for some the benefits might extend well beyond that.

 Tommie Copper has one of the broader lines of compression wear in the market today.
 They have expanded beyond the fitness gear niche, and are making products specifically geared toward the medical compression and workwear markets.
 As for the fitness gear, which is our main focus, the core lineup includes:

 - Tops – Shirts, both short and long-sleeved

 - Pants – Leggings and compression tights, mainly offered through one model

 - Shorts – Offering garments both in form of underwear and outerwear shorts.
 There is more to choose from on the underwear compression side.

 - Socks – A broad lineup of socks, but mainly focused on a couple of the models if you are interested in athletic compression.